codelynx/ShogibanKit/README.md

 ```

-Or you may provide `指手型` to execute to create the next gameborad state.
+Or you may provide `指手型` to execute to create the next game-borad state.

 ```.swift